 - "Stress Control" retails at $19.95 a bottle.
 Another herbal product has very similar ingredients and is equally effective.
 However, "Pluck No More" costs over $30.

 These products may work great for parrots suffering from stress or anxiety, but the cause of the stress or plucking may still need to be addressed, especially since there may be physical causes.
-Therefore, please also go over this website to assess the cause of the plucking, which could be as simple as changing the location of the cage or may require veterinary intervention..
+Therefore, please also go over the following website to assess the cause of the plucking, which could be as simple as changing the location of the cage or may require veterinary intervention..

 The following information has been provided by Dr. Jill M. Patt, DVM practicing in Mesa, Arizona.
 Dr. Patt has been keeping and raising exotic birds for years, providing her a unique knowledge and understanding that goes beyond that of a regular vet who does not have the benefit of daily interaction with birds / parrots.Feather picking is the most frustrating behavior we have to treat in the veterinary medical field and skin mutilation is the worst manifestation of the behavior.